Autism Works in the Community Grants Program 2025

 Partner organisations can submit one application per round or per regional office, if multiple regional offices.

-Your organisation can expect to receive notification by mid-June, 2024.
+Your organisation can expect to receive notification by the end of June, 2025.

 Your organisation must use the funds in line with the project description outlined in your grant proposal and grant agreement.
 If you anticipate changes to your project, please contact the Office for Autism on 08 7133 7900 or email officeforautism@sa.gov.au as early as possible to discuss any changes to your project.
 If you are unable to complete the project or use grant funds for purposes other than outlined in your grant agreement, you may be required to return the funds to the Office for Autism.
 No changes will be considered after the end date of the grant agreement.